When LinkedIn Recruiter Falls Short

 Most LinkedIn Members are Not in the United States

-As of July 2019, the United States accounted for just one quarter (26.67%) of traffic to the website.
+As of September 2020, the United States accounted for just under one third (32.16%) of traffic to the website.

 LinkedIn Data Is Crowd-Sourced.
 That’s a Problem.